alwayslearningPLs/Rust/books/Rust_for_Rustaceans/chapter1/README.md

 #### Low level model

-It is good when you are reasoning about *unsafe code* and *raw pointes*.
+It is good when you are reasoning about *unsafe code* and *raw pointers*.

 ### Memory regions